hdsdi3g/selfautorestdoc/README.md

 ## Contributing / debugging

-For run the tests, you juste needs Maven.
+For run the tests, you just needs Maven.

 Versioning: just use [SemVer](https://semver.org/).